Riveranda/Sentinel/README.md

 ## Early Development

 Eve Kill Stream has now released v1.0.0.
-Hosted on Google Cloud the bot is now available to be added to servers via:
+Hosted on Google Cloud, the bot is now available to be added to servers via the link below:

 [Invite The Watcher](https://discord.com/api/oauth2/authorize?client_id=1026984295539163186&permissions=8&scope=bot)